llalonde/Igloo-POC/README.md

 2. Input the resource group for your network = the Resource Group Name you want to deploy the solution to.
 3. Input the Location for your network = the Azure Region you need to deploy to.  i.e.: 'West US' or 'East US 2'
 4. Input the Location of the list of VMs to be created = the path and file name where the list of VM is defined.  i.e: C:\Users\pierrer\Documents\Github\Igloo-POC\csv_files\VMList.csv
+5. The script will prompt for username and credentials to be used for the creation of the VMs in this Resource Group.